Date Updated: 08/26/2025

-Vasodilators are medicines that open, also called dilate, blood vessels.
-Vasodilators affect the muscles in the walls of the arteries and veins.
+Vasodilators are medicines that help open blood vessels.
+The medicines affect the muscles in the walls of the arteries and veins.
 They prevent the muscles from tightening and the walls from narrowing.

-As a result, blood flows more easily through the vessels.
+As a result, blood flows more easily.
 The heart doesn't have to pump as hard.
-This reduces blood pressure.
+This lowers blood pressure.

 Uses for vasodilators

-Vasodilators are prescribed to prevent, treat or improve symptoms in many conditions, such as:
+Vasodilators are used to prevent, treat or improve symptoms in many conditions such as:

 • High blood pressure.